 The tank's auxiliary generator, the Homelite heater-generator HRH-28, was mounted in the left rear corner of the fighting compartment.
 It supplied 1500 watts, 30 volts DC for charging the tank's batteries; and a heater element preheated the main engine as well as provided heat for the crew.
 The Homelite HR-28 electrical generator was driven by a small 3400-3600 rpm, 2-cycle, single-cylinder Homelite HR gasoline engine.
 (Picture from TM 9-1752 Ordnance Maintenance--Auxiliary Generator (Homelite Model HRH-28) for Medium Tanks M3.)

 This cast, smooth-lined M3A1 is armed with the short-barreled 75mm gun M2, and since neither it nor the 37mm guns are fitted with counterweights, this tank also lacks stabilization.
-The holes can be seen for the hull-mounted machine guns.
 This tank also has the early suspension bogies which have the return roller on top of the brace.
 The aperture to the left of the 37mm gun was for the gunner's periscope.
 The machine gun in the cupola emerged from the right opening; the left was for a vision slot.
-There is a ventilator above the pistol port in the front of the hull, and there are antenna mounts behind the turret and behind the front hull pistol port.
-This tank is wearing the T48 rubber chevron tracks.
+There are antenna mounts behind the turret and behind the front hull pistol port.
+(Picture from Tank Data, vol. 2.)

 The M3A2 was the first of the series to feature a welded hull.
 The sharp lines and lack of rivetting are obvious when compared with the tanks above.
 (Picture from Tank Data, vol. 2.)